Archdiocese of Boston implementing new protocols for Ash Wednesday

 In a statement to members, leaders say: “Both parties must be wearing masks.
 The words should be said once at the beginning for the whole congregation, and not individually.
 Some parishes may in fact decide not to distribute ashes this year.”

-“Well, you gotta be creative.
-People are afraid, and rightly so,” Father Steve Rock who serves in Reading said.
+Father Steve Rock, who serves in Reading, is one of many faith leaders who are trying to alter tradition for safety’s sake.
+His solution is a drive-through.

-He is one of many faith leaders who are trying to alter tradition for safety’s sake.
-His solution — a drive-through.
+“Well, you gotta be creative,” he said.
+“People are afraid and rightly so.”

 For two hours he plans to be out in the parking lot, applying ashes with cotton swabs instead of his thumb.